MicrosoftDocs/power-automate-docs/articles/desktop-flows/hosted-rpa-bots.md

 During the Public preview, number of bot groups is limited to 10 for each environment.
 If you reach this limit, please delete an existing hosted RPA bots group to create a new one.

-### Delete of unused resources
+### Delete unused resources
-During the Public preview, we currently clean unused resources to ensure the availability of our service for everyone.
-A Hosted RPA bots group that has been inactive for more than 28 days will be automatically deleted.
-The group will still be visible but cannot be used anymore.
-A group that is inactive is a group that didn't run any Desktop Flow for the last 28 days.
+During the public preview, we delete unused resources to ensure the service is available for everyone.
+Therefore, all hosted RPA bot groups that are inactive for more than 28 days are automatically deleted.
+The deleted groups remain visible, but they cannot be used.
+An inactive group is one that has not run any desktop flows for the last 28 days.

 > [!Note]
->
-> You will need to delete the group and re-create a new one to continue using the Hosted RPA bots feature.
-You will need to reconfigure the connection associated with your Cloud Flow.
+> You must delete the group and create a new one to continue using the hosted RPA bots feature.
+You will need to reconfigure the connection associated with your cloud flow too.